xDiavalx/easyVEX/README.md

 ** Step 4: Log into your GitHub Desktop application with your github.com account.

-** Step 5: use your browser to navigate to the desired package on github.com.
+** Step 5: Use your browser to navigate to the desired package on github.com.
 In our example: https://github.com/xDiavalx/easyVEX

 ** Step 6: Press on the green button and click "Open with GitHub Desktop".